-Andy and Jerry’s: A Tribute to the Gonzalez Brothers denotes the brothers’ basement apartment in the Bronx, a center for veteran and second-generation musicians, who participated in listening and jam sessions that sowed the seeds for Grupo Folklorico Nuevayorquiño, Conjunto Libre and the Fort Apache Band.
+The event was billed as, “Andy and Jerry’s: A Tribute to the Gonzalez Brothers, a reference to Andy and Jerry’s basement apartment in the Fort Apache section of The Bronx and a watering hold for veteran and second-generation musicians who participated in historic listening and jam sessions that sowed the seeds for the ensembles, Grupo Folklorico Nuevayorquino, Conjunto Libre and the Fort Apache Band.

-Unbeknownst to most, O’Farrill and the Gonzalez brothers go back.
-“When I began to play, I rejected my father (Chico O’Farrill’s) inherited music and culture.
-At the time, I was making my name around Manhattan’s downtown loft scene.
-A magical thing happened when my father got elderly; I heard our music as if it was new to me.”
-Andy was instrumental in convincing O’Farrill it was OK to embrace his culture and play clave inspired music; it was part of him.
+Though it’s not well-known, O’Farrill and the Gonzalez brothers share a history.
+“When I began to play, I rejected my father, Chico O’Farrill’s inherited music and culture,” said Arturo in a past interview.
+“At the time, I was making my name around Manhattan’s downtown loft scene, but a magical thing happened when my father got elderly.
+I heard his music as if it was new to me.”
+Andy was instrumental in convincing O’Farrill it was okay to embrace his culture and play clave-inspired rhythms.

-O’Farrill and the Orchestra interpreted selections from the Fort Apache repertoire, including Pedro Flores’s Obsesion, Thelonious Monk’s Let’s Call This, and pianist, Larry Willis’s Nightfall, and Isabel the Liberator, among others.
-Also, O’Farrill premiered several compositions, including Fanny and Oscar (for Jerry and Andy’s parents) and a concerto dedicated to the Fort Apache Band.
-Miguel Blanco, who collaborated with Jerry on the recording Music for Big Band (EmArcy, 2007), contributed the compositions Alma Vacia and Gnossienne 3, featuring the vocalist Antonio Lizana.
+O’Farrill and the Afro Latin Jazz Orchestra performed selections from the Fort Apache repertoire: Pedro Flores’s “Obsession,” Thelonious Monk’s “Let’s Call This and pianist Larry Willis’s “Nightfall” and “Isabel the Liberator,” among others.
+O’Farrill also premiered several original compositions, including “Fanny and Oscar” (for Andy and Jerry’s parents), and a concerto dedicated to the Fort Apache Band.
+Miguel Blanco, who collaborated with Jerry on the recording, “Music for Big Band (2007), contributed the compositions “AlmaVacia” and “Gnossienne 3, featuring the vocalist Antonio Lizana.

-The second half featured the music of Conjunto Libre, whose robust trombone sound and progressive edge transcended Latin music and jazz.
-Also, it was a “finishing school” for musicians who passed through and became leaders in their own right.
-The vocalists Quique Gonzalez and Jorge Maldonado and the flutist Dave Valentin joined the orchestra for a medley of Libre flag-wavers, including Alabanciosa, Que Humanidad, and Freddie Hubbard’s Little Sunflower among others.
-As always, Libre’s powerful, uplifting trombone sound and dynamic rhythm section ignited the room.
+The second half featured the music of Conjunto Libre, whose robust trombone sound and progressive edge encompassed Latin dance music and jazz elements.
+Also, Libre was a “finishing school” for artists who passed through the band and became leaders in their own right.
+Vocalists, Quique Gonzalez and Jorge Maldonado and the flutist, Dave Valentin joined the orchestra for a medley of Libra flag wavers, including “Alabanciosa,” “Que Humanized,” and Freddie Hubbard’s “Little Sunflower,” among others.
+Libre’s powerful trombone sound, dynamic rhythms and high energy ignited the room.

-The tribute could not have happened at a more appropriate time.
-Earlier this year, the National Academy of Recording Arts and Sciences caused a firestorm in the Latino community when it abruptly eliminated the Latin jazz category.
-The tribute to the Gonzalez brothers demonstrates the significance of the genre.
-Also, it gives props to artists like Jerry and Andy, whose music symbolizes dedication, passion, risk, artistic integrity, and respect for tradition and innovation.
+The tribute to the Gonzalez brothers could not have occurred at a more appropriate time.
+Earlier this year, the National Academy of Recording Arts and Sciences caused a firestorm in the Latino community when it abruptly and brazenly eliminated the Latin Jazz category.
+The tribute flew in the face of NARAS’S attempt to eliminate a genre whose music symbolizes dedication, passion, risk, artistic integrity, and respect for tradition and innovation.

-The memorable evening closed with a rousing interpretation of Tito Puente’s Para Los Rumberos.
-Lastly, uplifting words from Arturo O’Farrill, who left the audience with, “This music does not die.
-It lives in our hearts, and you can take it with you in your soul.”
+The evening ended with a rousing interpretation of Tito Puente’s “Para Los Rumberos,” and uplifting words from Arturo O’Farrill.
+“The music does not die.
+It lives in our hearts, and you can take it with you in your soul!”